TPapiernik/Module_01_Challenge/README.md

 time, these criteria could more simply be modified in one single location visible to the user, and all the formulas would therefore update themselves automatically without needing to be edited.

-This user-modifiable section is shown for reference here in Figure 3:
+This user-modifiable section of the spreadsheet is shown here for reference in Figure 3:

 ![Figure 3](resources/spreadsheet.png)